tip-org/tools-paper/paper.md

 Monomorphisation is inherently incomplete.
 A complete alternative is to encode polymorphic types [@blanchette2013encoding].
 These encodings introduce overhead that slows down the provers, but we would like to add them as an alternative.

-An alternative to defunctionalisation is to specialise higher-order functions, generating all their first-order instances that are used in the problem [@DarlingtonSpecialisation].
-This is a similar idea to monomorphisation and we plan to extend our monomorphiser to also be able to specialise functions.
+We would also like to extend our monomorphiser so that it can specialise specialise higher-order functions, generating all their first-order instances that are used in the problem [@DarlingtonSpecialisation].
+This would be a low-overhead alternative to defunctionalisation.

-We want to add more, stronger, kinds of induction, including recursion-induction and well-founded induction on the size of data types.
+We want to add more, stronger, kinds of induction, including recursion-induction and well-founded induction.
 We would also like to extend the format by adding inductive predicates, as well as coinduction.

 Inductive theorem proving has seen a new lease of life recently and we believe it has more potential for growth.
 With TIP we hope to